 - excessive bleeding where the needle was inserted

 - an accumulation of blood beneath your skin, which is called a hematoma

 - lightheadedness or fainting at the sight of blood

 - an infection at the puncture site

-The normal value for ALT in blood is between 7 and 55 units per liter, but this value can vary depending on the hospital.
-This range can be affected by certain factors, including gender and age.
+This range can be affected by certain factors, including sex and age.
 It’s important to discuss your specific results with your doctor.

 Higher-than-normal levels of ALT can indicate liver damage.
 Increased levels of ALT may be a result of: